 This Haunted Austin Walking History Tour will take you around all the best creepy places this quirky city offers.
 This highly-rated tour includes a tour guide who is an incredible storyteller and will truly transport you into the midst of Austin’s haunted history.

 The Rainey Street Historic District is another top choice for visitors looking for the great restaurants and live entertainment that Austin is known for.
 This neighborhood is found just south of downtown, where Waller Creek meets the Colorado River.

-Rainey Street and its smaller side streets are home to quaint little 20th-century bungalow-style buildings which keep their historic charm today.
+Rainey Street and its smaller side streets are home to quaint little 20th-century bungalow-style buildings that keep their historic charm today.
 Many have been turned into bars, restaurants, and cafes serving some of Austin’s best food and drinks.

 At Town Lake Metropolitan Park, just beside the Rainey Street Historic District along the river, you can visit the Emma S. Barrientos Mexican American Cultural Center.
-This is a free attraction with exhibits and events exploring Mexican American art and heritage, an important community group of Austin and all of Texas.
+This is a free attraction with exhibits and events exploring Mexican-American art and heritage, an important community group of Austin and all of Texas.

 For some of the best cocktails in the neighborhood, stop by Half Step for a drink.
 Banger’s Sausage House and Beer Garden is a famous food place, and Little Lucy’s Mini Donuts is a great stop for something sweet.

 If swimming holes and cold spring pools aren’t going to do it for you, you’re probably looking for a place like Lake Travis, where there’s plenty more room for fun on the water.
 This flood control reservoir is on the Colorado River, about 20 miles northwest of central Austin.